University of East Anglia

 International applicants

-Applicants applying to the NHS-funded route of the Programme must be eligible for home fees status as defined by the UK Council for International Student Affairs and have the right to work in the UK without restriction.
+Applicants applying to the NHS-funded route of the Programme must be eligible for Home Fees Status as defined by the UK Council for International Student Affairs and have the right to work in the UK without restriction.
+They must also be able to demonstrate the Right to Work in the UK.

 Applicants applying to the self-funded route of the Programme must be eligible for overseas fees status as defined by the UK Council for International Student Affairs.